cpeddecord/console-dot-frog/readme.md

 Wow.
 That feels good!

 ###Usage
-Simply include the `console.frog.js` file into your app!
+Simply include the `console.rainbowfrog.js` file into your app!

-###License
-Copyright (c) 2016 Tim Holman - http://tholman.com

-The MIT License